-If you're not familiar with how JavaScript works and looks, you can take the Programming fundamentals course.
-It'll teach you the basics of the language.
+If you are not familiar with how JavaScript works and looks, you can take the Programming fundamentals course.
+It will teach you the basics of the language.

-All JavaScript code inside the preprocessor can be divided into three main groups:
+We can divide all JavaScript code inside the preprocessor into three main groups:

 These words are scary, but the concepts are simple.
-Let's look at each of them separately.
+Let us look at each of them separately.

-A distinctive feature of unbuffered code is that it's not output into the final HTML.
-Any code written in this style will not add a single line of code to the final code, its purpose is to create additional logic within the preprocessor.
+A distinctive feature of unbuffered code is that it is not output into the final HTML.
+Any code in this style will not add a single line to the final code.
+Its purpose is to create additional logic within the preprocessor.
 These can be variables, arrays, loops, and so on.
 To create unbuffered code, we use the -

 Create a variable with text and add it to the paragraph: